BKPatt/lethalCompanyRevive/revive/icon/README.md

 ### **[ Upcoming ]**

 - List dead players
-- Only revive players brought back to the ship
+- Add variable pricing depending on Quota or average scrap per day (unsure)
+- Add the ability to edit revive cost in the config file

 ## Credit
 - "Borrowed" code